Ji-Hwan Bae Player Props: Pirates vs. Marlins

 Ji-Hwan Bae At The Plate

-- Bae has nine doubles, two home runs and 17 walks while batting .250.
+- Bae is batting .246 with nine doubles, two home runs and 17 walks.

-- He has gone deep in two of 64 games played this season, and in 0.9% of his plate appearances.
+- He has homered in two of 65 games played this year, and in 0.9% of his plate appearances.

-- In 17.2% of his games this season, Bae has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in one contest.
+- Bae has driven in a run in 11 games this season (16.9%), including six games with more than one RBI (9.2%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.